SaifAqqad/AspireRunner/src/AspireRunner.AspNetCore/README.md

 > [!NOTE]
 > The runner will download the dashboard to the user's `.dotnet` directory (`~/.dotnet/.AspireRunner`).

-> [!IMPORTANT]
-> While the runner itself targets .NET 6 (and later), the dashboard requires the .NET 8/9 runtime to run.
->
-> Meaning that the runner can be used as part of a .NET 6 application, but you'll still need the .NET 8/9 runtime to run the dashboard.

 ### Configuration

 The runner can be configured with the [`AspireDashboardOptions`](https://github.com/SaifAqqad/AspireRunner/blob/main/src/AspireRunner.Core/AspireDashboardOptions.cs) class, which